bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 Consult [our App Tutorial](/api-docs/apps/tutorials/sample-app-nextjs/step-2-connect#create-an-https-tunnel) to get started.

 Once you start ngrok, note your ngrok ID.
-You'll use it later on in this tutorial.
+You'll use it later on in this guide.

 ## Create an app profile